kathysledge/smig/docs/schema-reference/events.md

 ## Creating an event

-Define an event with a trigger type, optional condition, and action:
+An event has three parts: when it triggers (create, update, delete), an optional condition, and the action to perform.
+Use the `event()` builder function:

 ```typescript
 import { defineSchema, event } from 'smig';